 In addition to earning TrueBlue points, you can also transfer points from several transferrable point currencies:

-With Citi ThankYou Rewards, the 1:1 transfer ratio only applies if you have the Citi Premier® Card, Citi Prestige® Card, or Citi Chairman® Card credit cardholders.
-For other cardholders, 1,000 ThankYou points = 800 TrueBlue points.
+With Citi ThankYou Rewards, the 1:1 transfer ratio only applies if you have the Citi Strata Premier℠ Card, Citi Prestige® Card, or Citi Chairman® Card credit cardholders.
+For other cardholders, 1,000 ThankYou points convert to 800 TrueBlue points.

-Unfortunately, JetBlue was dropped as a Marriott transfer partner in July 2021.
-And then JetBlue ended its partnership with Capital One and Brex in October 2021.
+Unfortunately, Marriott dropped JetBlue as a transfer partner in July 2021.
+Shortly after, JetBlue ended its partnership with Capital One and Brex in October 2021.

 Our Take

 JetBlue points aren't the most valuable airline rewards available, but JetBlue stands out by making it simple to turn your rewards into travel.
 JetBlue TrueBlue points do not expire and this expiration policy is one of the many reasons to like the TrueBlue program.
-TrueBlue members have one less thing to worry about, knowing that their points are safe as long as they keep their frequent-flyer account open.
+TrueBlue members have one less thing to worry about, knowing that their points won't expire as long as they keep their TrueBlue account open.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.